-Slide 21: QB2 is a World Class Copper Opportunity
+Slide 25: QB2 is a World Class Copper Opportunity

-- 1. All-in sustaining costs (AISC) are net cash unit costs (also known as C1 cash costs) plus sustaining capital expenditures.
-Net cash unit costs are calculated after cash margin by-product credits assuming US\$10.00/lb molybdenum and US\$18.00/oz silver.
-Net cash unit costs for QB2 include stripping costs during operations.
-AISC, Net cash unit cost and cash margins for by-products are non-GAAP financial measures.
-See "Non-GAAP Financial Measures" slides. - 2.
+- Unless otherwise stated, all metrics assume US\$3.00/lb copper, US\$10.00/lb molybdenum and US\$18.00/oz silver. - 2.
 Range based on US\$3.00-\$3.50/lb copper price.
 EBITDA is a non-GAAP financial measure.
-See "Non-GAAP Financial Measures" slides. - 3.
-As at January 1, 2019.
+See "Non-GAAP Financial Measures" slides. - As at January 1, 2019.
 Assumes optimized funding structure. - 4.
 Copper equivalent production calculated assuming US\$3.00/lb copper, US\$10.00/lb molybdenum and US\$18.00/oz silver without adjusting for payability. - 5.
-C1 cash costs (also known as net cash unit costs) are presented after by-product credits assuming US\$10.00/lb molybdenum and US\$18.00/oz silver.
+C1 cash costs are presented after by-product credits assuming US\$10.00/lb molybdenum and US\$18.00/oz silver.
+Net cash unit costs are consistent with C1 cash costs.
 C1 cash costs for QB2 include stripping costs during operations.
 Net cash unit costs and C1 cash costs are non-GAAP financial measures.
 See "Non-GAAP Financial Measures" slides. - 6.
-All-in sustaining costs (AISC) are net cash unit costs (also known as C1 cash costs) plus sustaining capital expenditures.
-Net cash unit costs are calculated after cash margin by-product credits assuming US\$10.00/lb molybdenum and US\$18.00/oz silver.
-Net cash unit costs for QB2 include stripping costs during operations.
-AISC, Net cash unit cost and cash margins for by-products are non-GAAP financial measures.
-See "Non-GAAP Financial Measures" slides. - 7.
+All-in sustaining costs (AISC) are calculated as C1 cash costs after by-product credits plus sustaining capital requirements.
+C1 cash costs are described above.
+AISC is a non-GAAP financial measure.
+See "Non-GAAP Financial Measures" slides - 7.
+On a 100% go forward basis from January 1, 2019 in constant Q2 2017 dollars and a CLP:USD exchange rate of 625, not including escalation (estimated at US\$300 \$470 million based on 2 3% per annum inflation), working capital or interest during construction.
+Includes approximately US\$500 million in contingency.
+At a spot CLP/USD rate of approximately 675 capital would be reduced by approximately US\$270 million. - 8.
 The valuation of approximately ~US\$3 billion for Teck's 90% interest prior to the Sumitomo transaction is based on a transaction value of US\$1 billion comprising an earn-in contribution of US\$800 million and assumed contingent consideration proceeds with a present value of approximately US\$200 million.
 The undiscounted contingent consideration is estimated at US\$300 million and comprises: (a) US\$50 million relating to achieving the mill throughput optimization target as described in Note 1 on the "QB2 Transaction Terms" slide, assumed to be received in 2024; and (b) 8% of the net present value of the QB3 expansion at sanction, assuming an expansion sanctioned in 2024 which doubles QB2 throughput with further tailings facility construction deferred.
 At a real copper price of US\$3.00/lb, the payment is estimated at approximately US\$250 million.
 Using a real discount rate of 8%, the present value of the contingent consideration, based on the above assumptions is estimated at approximately US\$200 million.
 This estimate is based on a number of significant assumptions in addition to those described above.
-There can be no assurance that the contingent consideration will approximate the amounts outlined above, or that it will be received at all.
+There can be no assurance that the contingent consideration will approximate the amounts outlined above, or that it will be received at all. - 9.
 Does not include contingent consideration.